barrelstrength/sprout-docs/docs/forms/submission-limit.md

+---
+date: 2018-06-25
+description: If you want to disable your form after a certain number of submissions, conditionally display your form based on the entry count.
+---

 # Submission Limit

 If you want to disable your form after a certain number of submissions, conditionally display your form based on the entry count.